Floorp-Projects/Floorp/gfx/docs/RenderingOverview.rst

 RenderTask Tree
 ~~~~~~~~~~~~~~~

-Now in a perfect world we could simply traverse the picture tree and
+Now in a perfect world we could simply traverse the picture tree and start
+drawing things: one drawcall per picture to render its contents, plus one
-start drawing things.
-However, recall that the first picture in our
+drawcall to draw the picture into its parent.
+However, recall that the first
-example is a "text shadow" that needs to be blurred.
-We can't just
+picture in our example is a "text shadow" that needs to be blurred.
+We can't
-rasterize blurry text directly, so we need a number of steps or
+just rasterize blurry text directly, so we need a number of steps or "render
-"render passes" to get the intended effect:
+passes" to get the intended effect:

 .. image:: RenderingOverviewBlurTask.png
    :align: right